Food insecurity and hunger in the United States: 20th century

 Poppendieck says that for the first few years after the change, there was vigorous opposition from the political Left, who argued that the state welfare was much more suitable for meeting recipients needs.
-This idea was questionable to many, well other thought it was perfect for the situation.
+This idea was questionable to many, while others thought it was perfect for the situation.
 But in the decades that followed, while never achieving the reduction in hunger as did food stamps in the 1970s, food banks became an accepted part of America's response to hunger.

 The USDA Economic Research Service began releasing statistics on household food security in the U.S. in 1985.

 In the 1980s under Reagan's administration, the Task Force on Food Assistance formally defined hunger in the US for the first time, stating it was a social phenomenon where one does not have the means to obtain sufficient food.
 This differentiated it from the medical definition of hunger, and meant that people could be considered hungry even with no physical conditions.
 Starting in 1995, a Food Security Supplement was added to the census to gather data on how many Americans struggle to acquire food, a survey that remains in place to this day.
 In 2006, a review of USDA hunger measurements led to the separate definitions of "food insecure" and "hungry", and created different levels of food insecurity based on data measurements.

 In 1996, the Welfare Reform Act was passed, making EBT the mode of delivering benefits to participants in the Food Stamp Program.
 This act also gave states more control over administering the program, and added limitations to who was eligible for benefits.

 Demand for the services of emergency hunger relief agencies increased further in the late 1990s, after the "end of welfare as we know it" with President Clinton's Personal Responsibility and Work Opportunity Act.